https://hgic.clemson.edu/

 Insect Pests

-Whitefly adults (Dialeurodes citri) on underside of gardenia leaf.
+Whitefly adults (Dialeurodes citri) on the underside of a gardenia leaf.

 J. McLeod Scott, ©2010 HGIC, Clemson Extension